YES, ANOTHER BATHROOM BILL – Updated April 5, 2018

-Send a message!
+Make a call!
 We need you to take urgent action to make your voice heard.
 First, let your legislators know now that you oppose HB 2620 and that you will carefully be watching their vote on these issues in the coming weeks.
-Click here to send your message now.
+Click here to make a call now.

 Show up!
-Please join GLSEN Tennessee and advocates from across the state on March 21 at 1:30 pm, to oppose HB 2620 in the House Civil Justice Subcommittee.
+Please join GLSEN Tennessee and advocates from across the state on April 9 at 12:00 pm at the Cordell Hull Building, to oppose HB 2620 in the House Finance Subcommittee.
 Click here to RSVP to the Tennessee Equality Project's event.